moalamri/vscode-inline-fold/README.md

 </p>

 ## Examples
-> **Note:** The following examples uses unescaped regex, use VS Code Settings UI for easier escaping.
+> **Note**: The following examples uses unescaped regex, use VS Code Settings UI for easier escaping.
 ### React Component className value
 These settings can help you fold your React component's className attribute values with template strings.
 ```